figma/plugin-samples/README.md

 <img src="_screenshots/capital.png" width="400" />

 Finds the capital city of a country.
+This demonstrates:

+- How to make network requests to populate parameter suggestions

 For more information on how to accept parameters as input to your plugin, take a look at [this guide](https://www.figma.com/plugin-docs/plugin-parameters).